 While you are in hospital we have breastfeeding peer supporters available on the wards to help support you with breastfeeding your baby and hand expressing.
-If you would like a peer supporter to spend some with you time, just ask a member of staff on the ward.
+If you would like a peer supporter to spend some with you time, just ask a member of staff.